Turkish inflation hits two-decade high of 78.6%

 According to the official data, the surge in inflation in June was driven by a jump of 123.4 percent in the cost of transportation and a 94-percent increase in non-alcoholic drinks.

-Turkey's crisis started when Erdogan forced the central bank to go through with a series of interest rate cuts last year that he said were part of his "new economic model".
+Turkey's latest problems began when Erdogan forced the central bank to go through with a series of interest rate cuts last year that he said were part of his "new economic model".

 The policy rate went down despite rising consumer prices.